OSAKA

 Kimchi stand at Osaka Korea Town

-Are you up for a short escape to Korea during your days in Osaka?
-If your answer is yes, then be ready to experience Osaka’s long-running history with Korea face-to-face: Ikuno Korea Town is right around the corner!
+Experience Osaka’s long-running history with Korea face-to-face at Ikuno Korea Town.
 Located close to Tsuruhashi Station on Osaka’s JR Loop Line, Korea Town lets you experience Osaka from the Korean perspective.

 We strive to be as accurate as possible and keep up with the changing landscape of Japan's food and travel industries.
 If you spot any inaccuracies, please send a report.